JozehanGrobler/JozehanGrobler/README.md

 - 👋 Hi, I’m @JozehanGrobler
 - ⚙️ I am a Software Engineer
-- 👀 I’m interested in good music, good coffee, good code
+- 👀 I’m interested in good music, good coffee, good code **About Me:**
+* I am passionate about hearing about problems people encounter, and help them solve the problems in interesting ways*
 - 🤪 Tech worked with
   - Node
     - Express